Gazers of the Galaxy

-Join us in celebrating the Appalachian Trail by hearing stories from thru hikers and trail builders; Watch an Emmy nominated AT film; Feel the weight of living on the trail through our pack demos; Hike through 14 states on our mini-AT; Learn about the history of the AT in Georgia; Be part of the AT community!
+Join us in celebrating the Appalachian Trail!
+Watch an Emmy nominated AT film; Feel the weight of living on the trail through our pack demos; Take a guided hike through the 14 states on our mini-AT; Learn about the history of the AT in Georgia; Join the AT community for a day!

 Meet Georgia Archaeologists and discover Georgia’s hidden heritage aboard the mobile archaeology bus!

 The ArchaeoBus is a traveling emissary for the Society for Georgia Archaeology, bringing educational programs to kids and adults around the state.
-The bus will be parked at Brasstown Bald where visitors can tour the displays in the bus and participate in programs and workshops.
+The bus will be parked at Brasstown Bald where visitors can tour the displays in the bus and participate in hands on activities.